 - You must not have means or assets that could satisfy the liability

-- The amount negotiated must be more than could be collected within a given timeframe
+- The amount decided must be more than could be collected within a given timeframe

 - The liability is undisputed and final